draftysumo/Ubuntu-Talon/README.md

 - Installs productivity utities-Preload & FSearch.
 - Cleans up unused packages.
 - Installs optional Office Suites like LibreOffice or OnlyOffice, decided by the user.

-## Disclaimer!
-I am not responsible for any damages or distress caused by the program in the event that something goes wrong, like always, never install & run things from users online until you have done the necessary research.

 ## How To Run